wikidattica/djankiserv/deploy/README.rst

 Djankiserv uses a database to store its data.
 To limit the numer of different possible setup I choose to only show postresql that is my preferred one.
-Djankiserv currently uses 2 database, one for the users and one for the anki staff.
+Djankiservproj currently uses 2 database, one for the users and one for the anki staff.

 syncronization
 ---------------